 Red Badger worked with Sky to conduct an objective build vs buy exercise.
 Analysis of the available tools revealed that the customisation required to make an off-the-shelf tool fit for purpose meant that greater efficiencies could be achieved by implementing a bespoke solution tailored to their business requirements, leveraging an open-source foundation.

-The decision was to build a new CMS from scratch with three main components to deal with the individual concerns; storing, editing and publishing content.
-The result is a modern CMS that fits Sky’s requirements exactly - one that would be the foundation of a whole new Help site that could support both customers and the internal team far more effectively.
+The decision was made to build a new CMS from scratch with three main components to deal with the individual concerns; storing, editing and publishing content.
+The result is a modern CMS that fits Sky’s requirements exactly - one that would be the foundation of a whole new Help site that could support both customers and the internal content team far more effectively.
 As demand changes, new features can also be rolled out faster and cheaper due to reduced interdependence and complexity.

 Innovative features of the CMS include:

 - An editor to build content out of blocks - pluggable components for different types of content (text, image, video, tabs)

 - A very rich editing experience tailored to Sky’s needs